SoftwareFoundationGroupAtKyotoU/helmholtz-doc/source/helmholtz.md

 - Constructors and functions must be fully applied.
 - There is no facility to define new data types and functions.
 (Measure annotation could be an exception, but the ability is restricted.)
-So, only built-in constructors and functions can be used.
+So, only built-in constructors and (measure) functions can be used.

 #### Constructors